ology/python-music-drummer/README.md

 The known instruments and their names, MIDI numbers, and types can be seen by printing the return of `instrument_map()`.

+You can change default instruments with the `set_instrument()` method.
+This is most useful for the `kick` and `snare` types, because there are two variations for each: acoustic and electric.

 ## SYNOPSIS
 ```python
 from music_drummer import Drummer